EncodePanda/talks/README.md

 # Recent

 ## "Understanding Distributed Calculi in Haskell"
-In the late 1960s it was already well established fact, that any arbitrary complex programming language can be represented as a evidently tiner "core" language.
-For decades Lambda Calculus was considered such a language.
-A formal system to which any language could be compiled down to.
-However with rise of distributed systems and multicore architecutres, industry needed a new formalism to represent calculations that run concurrently.
+In the late 1960s it was already well established fact, that any arbitrary complex programming language can be represented as an evidently tiner "core" language.
+Lambda calculus or Turing machines are one of the well known examples of such languages.
+However they all shared common constrain - ability to model only sequential computation.
+With rise of distributed systems and multicore architecutres, industry needed a new formalism to represent calculations that run concurrently.
 This talk is an introduction to process calculus - a family of related formalisms that model concurrent systems.
-They Process calculi provide a tool for the high-level description of interactions, communications, and synchronizations between a collection of independent agents or processes.
-They also provide algebraic laws that allow process descriptions to be manipulated and analyzed, and permit formal reasoning about equivalences between processesindtroduce two of so called "process calculi": Pi-calculus and Rho-calculus.
-We show how naturally Pi-Calculus derives from Lambda calculus
+They describe high-level interactions between a collection of independent processes and also algebraic laws that allow process descriptions to be analyzed and reasoned about their equivalences.
-Pi Calculus is one of the many so called "process calculi" that are being researched and studied at the moment.
-This presentation indroduces a Haskell package called distributed-process, which allows message-passing programming similar to the one known in Erlang or in Akka (Scala).
-Pi Calculus will be discussed with correspondance to that package.
-Attendees should be familiar with simple Haskell syntax, however some limited introduction to the language will be covered as well.

-## "From λ-calculus to π-calculus in Haskell"

-In the late 1960s it was already well established fact, that any arbitrary complex programming language can be represented as a evidently tiner "core" language.
-For decades Lambda Calculus was considered sucha a language.
-A formal system to which any language could be compiled down to.
-However with rise of distributed systems and multicore architecutres, industry needed a new formalism, to represent calculations that run concurrently.
-Pi Calculus is one of the many so called "process calculi" that are being researched and studied at the moment.
-This presentation indroduces a Haskell package called distributed-process, which allows message-passing programming similar to the one known in Erlang or in Akka (Scala).
-Pi Calculus will be discussed with correspondance to that package.
-Attendees should be familiar with simple Haskell syntax, however some limited introduction to the language will be covered as well.
+This talk describes in detail two process calculi: Pi Calculus and its natural successor Rho Calculus.
+Haskell library called distributed-process (also known as Cloud Haskell) will be used to show live code examples.
+Cloud Haskell is a library which allows message-passing programming style, similar to the one known in Erlang or Akka (Scala).
+Attendees should be familiar with simple Haskell syntax and Lambda Calculus, however some limited introduction to both the language and the formalism will be covered as well.

 # Software Engineering